microsoft/adfsWebCustomization/communityCustomizations/README.md

 ## Customizations

 1. __[ShowPasswordButton](ShowPasswordButton)__ - A customization to allow users to click "show password" when entering their password on an AD FS page
+2. __[CustomImagesThemeGenerator](CustomImagesThemeGenerator)__ - A GUI to build a list of custom images for the claim provider trusts on the AD FS home realm selection page.

 ## Contributing (Special Note)